 Make it easy to find a parked car.
 For some apps, their core feature is locating a car in a parking lot or elsewhere.
 Find My Car Smarter uses a technology called Bluetooth Smart.
 By activating the GPS on a user’s iPhone, the app saves a vehicle’s location.
 When it’s time to jump back into the car, the app guides the driver with the help of an easy-to-use map.
 Find Your Car with AR is another app tailored to locating a parked car.
 This augmented reality app traces a user’s steps back to their vehicle.
 It shows the street address near the parking location, the distance to the car, and the date and time of parking.
 You can complement your parking app such top-notch location functionality.

 Killing two birds with one stone.
-Think of extra services you can provide.
-Get inspired by the example of Chark.me.
-This service enables motorists to have their vehicles washed while they’re parked.
-Chark.me also supplies cars with groceries, deliveries, and washed clothes.
+Think of the extra services you can provide.
+Get inspired by the example of Amazon.
+In 2018, this service began to supply motorists with packages delivered to the trunks of their vehicles.

 Apps for parking are the future.
 Despite the significant number of iOS and Android parking apps, there’s still a lot of potential in the car industry.
 Now you know the existing problems to overcome.
 We’ll gladly come alongside you and provide technical expertise for mobile parking app development to help you accomplish your business goals.
 Fill in the contact form to get in touch with us!